 Heading north up Friendly St., you’ll start to climb the foot of College Hill, and that’s where you’ll find this classic three-story bungalow.
 It’s just a touch removed from the bustle, but walking or biking up to it won’t be a huge hassle.

 The front aspect may be unassuming, but walk inside and you’ll quickly find yourself under the sway of its charms.
 Mid-century architectural flourishes lend a feeling of coziness, but there’s plenty of space here–2204 square feet, to be exact.
 The master bedroom is a spacious 11×17 feet and located on the main floor.

 Head out back, and you’ll find a whole lot more to love.
 The two-car garage/shop space has separate 200 amp service with 220, water, and sewer.
 The backyard is fully-fenced with access to Friendly Alley, and there’s even separate vegetable garden space.
 Oh, and a covered private deck, perfect for a hot tub.

 This one, like our other listing, is a prime candidate for an Additional Dwelling Unit.
 Especially with the alley access and potential for separate parking, an A.D.U. could provide lucrative rental income in the future.

 Neither of these quite catch your eye?
 Though they tend to go quickly in desirable neighborhoods like Friendly, there’s other properties out there, and we’re more than happy to keep an eye out or even go knock on some doors for you.
-Just fill out our Find Your Home form, and we’ll get you started right away.
+Search for Eugene homes for sale or contact our Eugene Office and we’ll get you started right away.